getbraincloud/braincloud-docs/docs/api/2_capi/tournament/index.md

 -   [SysEditDivisionSetConfig](/api/capi/tournament/syseditdivisionsetconfig) - Updates a division set configuration with specified changes.
 -   [SysListDivisionSetConfigs](/api/capi/tournament/syslistdivisionsetconfigs) - Lists all division set configurations for the app.
 -   [SysReadDivisionSetConfig](/api/capi/tournament/sysreaddivisionsetconfig) - Reads the current version of the division set configuration identified by the division set id.
+-   [SysGetGroupDivisions](/api/capi/tournament/sysgetgroupdivisions) - Returns a list of the group's recently active divisions, organized by simplified tournament state: ACTIVE, PENDING, COMPLETE.
+Unlike GetGroupDivisions, this sys call does not require the caller to be a member of the group.

 <DocCardList />